wp-plugins/weptile-image-slider-widget/readme.txt

 height : number pixel value, without px at the end responsive : 0 or 1 (off / on) theme : default,light,dark,bar
-directional-nav : 0 or 1 (deafult: 0)
+directional-nav : 0 or 1 (default: 0)
-button-nav : 0 or 1 (deafult: 0)
+button-nav : 0 or 1 (default: 0)
-pause-hover : 0 or 1 (deafult: 0)
+pause-hover : 0 or 1 (default: 0)
-start-random : 0 or 1 (deafult: 0)
+start-random : 0 or 1 (default: 0)
-slices : any integer value (default is 15) box-columns : any integer value (default is 8) box-rows (sayi degeri olacak, default:4) prev-text : any text for the previous button (default:Previous) next-text : any text for the next button (default:Next) effect : (fade,fold,slideInLeft,slideInRight,random,sliceDown,sliceDownLeft,sliceUp,sliceUpLeft,sliceUpDown,sliceUpDownLeft,boxRandom,boxRain,boxRainReverse,boxRainGrow,boxRainGrowReverse)
+slices : any integer value (default is 15) box-columns : any integer value (default is 8) box-rows (sayi degeri olacak, default:4) prev-text : any text for the previous button (default:Previous) next-text : any text for the next button (default:Next) effect : (fade, fold, slideInLeft, slideInRight, random, sliceDown, sliceDownLeft, sliceUp, sliceUpLeft, sliceUpDown, sliceUpDownLeft, boxRandom, boxRain, boxRainReverse, boxRainGrow, boxRainGrowReverse)
+center: 0 or 1 (default: 0)

 Change Log:
-1.1.0
+1.1.4
+Added shortcode variable to center align the slider on page 1.1.0
 Added Shortcode support for posts/pages
 Fixed several bugs in widget update